namhuydao/footballbot/README.md

-# footballbot
+# Footballbot

-How to use:
+  Real-time football fixtures and transfer informations

+## Usage
+### Pre-processing:
-- go to Telegram, find Botfather to make a new bot and get the token
+- Find Botfather to make a new bot and get the token
-- make sure python 3.10 or later installed on your machine
+- Make sure python 3.10 or later installed on your machine
-- clone the repository
+- Clone this repository
-- go to the bot folder, create .env file and insert the following:
+- Go to the repository folder, create `.env` file and insert the following:
-TOKEN='your token here'
+`TOKEN='your token here'`

-In the Terminal
+### In Terminal:
-- python3 -m venv env
+- `python3 -m venv env` (or `python -m venv env`)
-- source env/bin/activate
+- `source env/bin/activate`
-- pip install -r requirements.txt
+- `pip install -r requirements.txt`
-- python3 bot.py
+- `python3 bot.py` (or `python bot.py`)